The Fungi from Yuggoth: Reception

-William A. Barton reviewed The Fungi from Yuggoth for Fantasy Gamer magazine and stated that "The Fungi from Yuggoth is probably the best CoC adventure yet released of several excellent offerings."
+In Issue 6 of Fantasy Gamer, William A. Barton called The Fungi from Yuggoth "probably the best CoC adventure yet released of several excellent offerings."

+In Issue 30 of Abyss (Summer 1984), Dave Nalle thought "the organization and presentation is excellent, and the art is rather nice as well."
+Of the adventures, Nalle noted, "While most of the material is not exactly inspirational, it is all solid and playable, though sometimes a bit derivative of old movies and familiar stories."
+Nalle concluded, "It isn't exciting or all that new, but The Fungi from Yuggoth will provide a good bit of varied play in a style which is familiar but well done enough not to be boring."

-In Issue 21 of Imagine, Richard Lee reviewed several Call of Cthulhu adventures including Curse of the Chthonians and The Fungi from Yuggoth.
+In Issue 21 of the British RPG magazine Imagine, Richard Lee reviewed several Call of Cthulhu adventures including Curse of the Chthonians and The Fungi from Yuggoth.
 Lee found writer Keither Herber had used "impeccable technique" and "conviction" in creating The Fungi from Yuggoth, commenting that the eight chapters "contrive to make Lovecraft's horrific worlds rather too close for comfort."
 He concluded "Curse and Fungi are worthy supplements indeed: well-detailed and original.
 With Call of Cthulhu so capably documented and now so reasonably priced, the world of Twenties style and pulp-fiction atmosphere must loom as a considerable threat to the more conventional RPGs."

-Ed Wimble reviewed The Fungi from Yuggoth for Different Worlds magazine and stated that "Overall, I'd say that The Fungi is a better buy than either of its predecessors.
-In spite of its flaws (and they are really not too serious or prevalent) the real bread and butter issue is how the adventure play.
+In Issue 39 of Different Worlds, Ed Wimble commented "Overall, I'd say that The Fungi is a better buy than either of its predecessors.
+In spite of its flaws (and they are really not too serious or prevalent) the real bread and butter issue is how the adventure plays.
 This is where The Fungi from Yuggoth excels.
 The three to five nights you spend in company with this book will be some of the best (albeit, at times with tongue in cheek) you've had in gaming."